 When you think of an indoor roller coaster, chances are “Space Mountain” blasts into your thought cloud.

 It’s unfair to compare an indoor coaster to one located inside an indoor park.
-Thankfully RCDB identifies the former as ‘enclosed’ and the latter as ‘indoor.’
+Thankfully RCDB identifies the latter as ‘enclosed’ and the former as ‘indoor.’
 The difference being an enclosed coaster is contained within an exclusive structure whereas an indoor coaster hangs out in a pre-existing building/indoor park.

 Looking at Berjaya Times Square, one immediately notices a massive hotel, but as the world’s fifth largest building it packs so much more.
 There’s a 13-floor shopping mall, and hidden in the back just happens to be Cosmo’s World, Asia’s largest indoor theme park.
 Thankfully designers decided to install the centerpiece coaster: Supersonic Odyssey opening in 2003 after 3 years of construction.

 Respect goes out to Supersonic Odyssey’s predecessors, which started debuting 18 years prior.
 While 2008’s Spongebob SquarePants coaster has a beyond 90-degree drop, it’s merely half of the length of Supersonic Odyssey.
 According to some, Odyssey is the world’s biggest indoor coaster.